EduardoZepeda/coffee-bytes-hugo/content/posts/go-uso-de-channels-canales/index.en.md

 ### Entering and retrieving data from a channel in go

-The complete process of entering and extracting data from a channel in go would look like this something like this:
+The complete process of entering and extracting data from a channel in go would look something like this:

 Create a channel of a data type using make.
 2. We introduce a data (in this case _string_) to the channel using a